QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Learn the tags I

-Learn a lof of body tags.
+Learn a lot of body tags.

 * [Titles](tags/h.md) with h1 to h6
 * [Paragraphs](tags/p.md) with p